epmanu185/Alfido_tech_project/README.md

 - What is the overall temperature trend?
 - What is the precipitation pattern?
 - What is the wind speed trend?
-2. **Uber data**
+2. **Uber data (2016)**
-- what is the common user behaviour?
+- what are top 10 routes?
-- which driver brought the most income?
+- which is the most opted route?
-- what is the most opted route?
+- which is the longest travelled route?
-- which is the area of high demand?
+- which month has the most number of trips?

 ### Data analysis